 How many times daily do you stop and think about your spine?
-If you are like a lot of us in Scottsdale that number sits a solid “zero”.
+If you are like a lot of us in Cave Creek that number sits a solid “zero”.

 As long as we can carry on daily we simply assume everything is just fine, that is unless you suffer from back pain.
 Those suffering from chronic back pain or back injury have a difficult time getting it off their mind, whether it is the pain itself or coupled with the chain reaction of events that are caused due to it.
 Back pain is not without cost, monetarily and emotionally.

 While most of us do not think of our spinal health on a daily basis, statistics have shown that nearly 80-90% of the population will be affected by spinal issues and back pain at any point during a lifetime.
 Accident victims aside, those who run the highest risk are smokers, the overweight, and heavy lifters.
 With such a high likelihood there is a solid argument in favor of leading a healthy lifestyle, and in turn, striving for a healthy spine.

 Below are some proven strategies for a healthy spine/back: